How To Become A Day Trader With $100

 People, or beginner traders, look for a low deposit to test the water or some strategies they’ve read about online – and if it’s a success, then they would go ahead and grow the account and deposit more funds.

-That is why people want to learn with a small amount and start growing it over time to something more sizeable.
+That is why people want how to learn forex trading with a small amount and start growing it over time to something more sizeable.

 Although, in theory, this is a great idea.